lisiyao21/AnimeRun/README.md

-# NeurIPS 2022 Dataset & Benchmark Track: AnimeRun: 2D Animation Visual Correspondence from Open Source 3D Movies
+# AnimeRun

-This repository contains the api for our proposed AnimeRun dataset and relevant methods.
+This repository contains the api for NeurIPS 2022 work AnimeRun: 2D Animation Visual Correspondence from Open Source 3D Movies, and the relevant methods appearing in the paper.

 Complete and clean code is on the way!
 Coming soon!!

 ## AnimeRun structure